enlyze/enlyze-python/docs/concepts.rst

 An *machine* refers to a machine that your organization uses to produce goods.
-For example, a CNC-milling center, a blown film extrusion line or an injection molding machine all represent an machine in the ENLYZE platform.
-Just as a physical machine is located at one production site, an machine in the ENLYZE platform is associated with exactly one :ref:`site <site>`.
+For example, a CNC-milling center, a blown film extrusion line or an injection molding machine all represent a machine in the ENLYZE platform.
+Just as a physical machine is located at one production site, a machine in the ENLYZE platform is associated with exactly one :ref:`site <site>`.

 .. _variable: